Ed94/SectoredLang/Docs/Platform Toolchain.md

 With an extra sub-layer called "0.OS" for the 0th layer but ommiting features ussually handled by a OS kernel.
 <br />
 *Optional, can practically skip but just making layer X in C or Forth, don't even need the LP directors*
-Layer Bootstrap &nbsp; &nbsp; &nbsp; Bootstrap target to build layer 0
+Layer Bootstrap : Bootstrap target to build layer 0
 <br />

 <pre>